 A simple X-ray that costs Rs 500 for a shared room may cost Rs 1,000 if you have taken private room.
 You have to go to the same X-ray room and stand before the same machine but the charges are different.

-Apparently, the hospitals charge you on the basis of your ability to pay.
+In other words, the hospitals charge you on the basis of your ability to pay.

-How does it affect your insurance claim?
+How does this affect your insurance claim?